 When 2nd Lt.
-Petrilla to report to Fort Knox, KY, he had attended just four meetings in his role as a newly elected public official.
+Petrilla received his papers from Uncle Sam to report to Fort Knox, KY, he had attended just four meetings in his role as a newly elected public official.

-By law, the city had the option of temporarily replacing Petrilla during his four-month absence, or leaving the seat vacant and taking a four-man approach to local governance—a move that would run the risk of a 2-2 deadlock on council voting.
+By law the city had the option of temporarily replacing Petrilla during his four-month, or leaving the seat vacant and taking a four-man approach to local governance—a move that would run the risk of a 2-2 deadlock on council voting.

 Petrilla didn't want anyone keeping his seat warm while he was gone.
 Instead, he said he wanted to govern from long distance.